Esterline Technologies (ESL) Q4 2017 Results - Earnings Call Transcript

 Peter John Skibitski - Drexel Hamilton LLC

 Okay.
-Is that sort of – given the sophistication, is it added to margins, when it (58:46) starts to ramp, is that how to think about it or...
+Is that sort of – given the sophistication, is it additive to margins, once it starts to ramp, is that how to think about it or...

 Curtis C. Reusser - Esterline Technologies Corp.